Rajiv-0920/FAQ-accordion-card/README.md

 # Frontend Mentor - FAQ accordion card solution

-This is a solution to the [FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This project is a solution to the [FAQ Accordion Card Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).
+The challenge inspired the design and functionality of this accordion card, focusing on creating an engaging and interactive user interface.

 ## Table of contents

 - [Frontend Mentor - FAQ accordion card solution](#frontend-mentor---faq-accordion-card-solution)
   - [Table of contents](#table-of-contents)